0xjohnwarila/JohnNWarila/README.md

 I am a software intern currently working at [Electric Era](https://electriceratechnologies.com).

-Before I worked at [HazAdapt](https://www.hazadapt.com) doing more mobile and internet things.
+Before I worked at [HazAdapt](https://www.hazadapt.com) doing mobile and internet things.

 <!--
 **JohnNWarila/JohnNWarila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.